Blue Is the Warmest Colour: Controversies

 Upon its premiere at the 2013 Cannes Festival, a report from the French Audiovisual and Cinematographic Union (Syndicat des professionnels de l'industrie de l'audiovisuel et du cinéma) criticised the crew's working conditions.
 According to the report, crew members said the production occurred in a "heavy" atmosphere with behaviour close to "moral harassment," which led some to quit.
 Further criticism targeted disrupted working patterns and salaries.
 Technicians accused Kechiche of harassment, unpaid overtime, and violations of labor laws.

 In September 2013, Seydoux and Exarchopoulos also complained about Kechiche's behaviour during the shooting.
 They described the experience as "horrible" and said they would not work with him again.
 Exarchopoulos later said of the rift: "It was real, but it was not as big as it looks.
 For me, a shoot is a human adventure, and in every adventure you have some conflict."
-In a January 2014 interview, Seydoux clarified: "I'm still very happy with this film.
+In a January 2014 interview, Seydoux said: "I'm still very happy with this film.
 It was hard to film it and maybe people think I was complaining and being spoiled, but that's not it.
 I just said it was hard.
 The truth is it was extremely hard but that's OK.
 I don't mind that it was hard.
 I like to be tested.
 Life is much harder.
 He's a very honest director and I love his cinema.
 I really like him as a director.
 The way he treats us?
 So what!"

 In September 2013, Kechiche said the film should not be released.
 He told French magazine Télérama, "I think this film should not go out; it was too sullied", referring to the reports about his on-set behaviour.